 What Is Lex Koller and How Does It Restrict Foreign Property Ownership in Switzerland?

 Lex Koller is Switzerland’s federal framework for limiting real estate acquisitions by “persons abroad.”
-The policy intent is straightforward: reduce speculative demand and protect local housing availability by controlling foreign access to Swiss residential property.
+The policy intent is straightforward.
+Reduce speculative demand and protect local housing availability by controlling how much Swiss residential property ends up in foreign hands.

 • First, it’s a permission-based system, not a free market for non-residents.
 In many cases, a foreign buyer needs a specific authorization (permit), and those authorizations can be subject to annual quotas that differ by canton and can fill up.
 The practical result is that timing, canton selection, and eligibility often matter more than price.